Arvanu

 Bridges business and technical work

-Fits the stage before a full-time executive hire
+Fits the stage before a full-time hire

 Why companies search for this